exercism/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 This months' lucky numbers should be numbers that are palindromes.
 Palindromic numbers remain the same when the digits are reversed.

-Implement the new `luckyNumber` function that accepts a number as argument.
+Implement the new `luckyNumber` function that accepts a number as parameter.
 The function should return `true` if the number is a palindrome and `false` otherwise.
-The input number will always a positive integer.
+The input number will always be a positive integer.

 ```javascript
 luckyNumber(1441);